YassineOUAHMANE/Advent_Of_Code/README.md

 - `day_7/` - Solution for Day 7

 Each folder contains:
-- The Python script solving that day's challenge (`day_X.py`)
+- The Python script solving that day's challenge
-- A sample input file (if needed)
+- A sample input file
-- A README file explaining the approach taken for that day's problem
 - `part_1.py` - Solution for Part 1
 - `part_2.py` - Solution for Part 2 (which requires solving Part 1 first)